Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Introduction

 \smalltitle{Contributions} \ourtool addresses the key limitations of existing mutation-based compiler fuzzers.
 To overcome the limited scope and expressiveness of existing mutators \textit{(C1)}, it automatically invents new mutators guided by compiler-specific insights from open-source bug reports, often covering advanced language features.
 Unlike prior approaches that require manual effort to design mutators \textit{(C2)} and are typically restricted to a single language or compiler \textit{(C3)}, \ourtool leverages LLMs as the generation engine—minimizing human intervention and enabling cross-language transfer through LLMs' multilingual knowledge.
-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*] \item We propose \ourtool, the first fully automated multi-agent framework that synthesizes high-quality mutators for production-level compilers, guided by insights from historical compiler bug reports widely spread on open-source communities.
+In summary, this work makes the following contributions: \begin{itemize}[leftmargin=*]

+\item We propose \ourtool, the first fully automated multi-agent framework that synthesizes high-quality mutators for production-level compilers, guided by insights from historical compiler bug reports widely available on open-source communities.

+\item We propose fine-tuning LLMs to guide the generation of correct AST modification APIs within mutators, and introduce an adaptive seed enhancement strategy to diversify the seed set, thereby improving the effectiveness of mutation-based compiler fuzzing.

 \item \ourtool synthesizes 722 executable mutators (319 for Rust, 403 for C++), each costing approximately \$0.08 using GPT-4o APIs, and targeting complex language constructs that are often overlooked by existing fuzzers.